-Stripers appear to be less numerous than they have been in the past.
-Our angler survey estimated that only 9,936 were caught in 2008.
+Stripers are fairly numerous in the lake.
 Although some large striped bass are caught, they do not normally grow big in Cherokee due to poor dissolved oxygen levels in the summer months.
-The average weight of stripers in the 2008 survey was 8.5 lb.
+The average weight of stripers in the 2011 angler survey was 8.9 lb.

 The current daily creel limit for both hybrid and striped bass is two, 15-inch fish in any combination.
 Stripers congregate in the summer within an oxygen refuge area near the dam and are very susceptible to over exploitation.
 A closed fishing zone has been established near the dam from July 15 through September 15 to protect the fishery.

 - Blacknose crappie stocking: 2010 - 103,099; 2009 - 139,068; 2008 - 62,582; 2007 - 72,775

 TWRA's 2008 angler survey estimated that 66,143 crappie were caught and 21% of the total angling effort was for crappie.
 They are obviously very important to anglers and we have taken steps to improve the fishery.

 Blacknose and black crappie have been stocked during the past several years.
 Blacknose are genetically similar to black crappie which is the dominant crappie in the reservoir.
 The black stripe on their nape and lower jaw allows biologists to monitor the success of the stocking program.